ken1009us/ken1009us/README.md

 ### Hi there 👋 I'm Shu-Hao (Ken) Wu !

-I am an incoming graduate student at UIUC, previously worked at Deloitte, Bank as an intern.
+I'm an graduate student at UIUC, previously worked at Deloitte, Bank as an intern.
 And my last work is as a backend engineer in Ponddy Education Inc.

 I plan to be a software engineer, backend engineer, or IT staff in the future.
 I can write some programming languages like Java and Python, and I participated in some practical projects during my last work.